arousi/Sanad-Alarousi/README.md

-# 💫About Me :\n
+# 💫About Me :
-Student at Faculty of IT dep. of SWE at University of Tripoli.\n Striving to be a project manager in tech\n
+Student at Faculty of IT dep. of SWE at University of Tripoli.
+Striving to be a project manager in tech
-Learning Flutter X Django\n
+Learning Flutter X Django
-About to do my graduation project in ML, thumbs crossed\n
+About to do my graduation project in ML, thumbs crossed

 ## 🌐Socials